Honeywell profit rises 21.6% on higher sales of aircraft parts, spares

-(Reuters) - Honeywell International Inc (HON.N) on Thursday reported a 21.6 percent rise in quarterly profit, as higher demand for air travel drove sales of its aircraft parts and spares.
+July 18 (Reuters) - Honeywell International Inc on Thursday reported a 21.6 percent rise in quarterly profit, as higher demand for air travel drove sales of its aircraft parts and spares.

 Net income attributable to Honeywell rose to $1.54 billion, or $2.10 per share, in the second quarter ended June 30, from $1.27 billion, or $1.68 per share, a year earlier.